Amart85/dp-090-databricks-ml/Instructions/Labs/04b-deploying-models-in-aml.md

 ### Upload the model training data

-1. If you have already created the table **nyc_taxi** in your workspace, you can skip to the section [Training and Validating a Machine Learning Model](#Training-and-Validating-a-Machine-Learning-Model).
+1. If you have already created the table **nyc_taxi** in your workspace, you can skip to the section [Deploy an Azure Machine Learning workspace](#Deploy-an-Azure-Machine-Learning-workspace).

 1. Open the link below in a new browser tab and then **right-click + Save as** to download the data file to your local computer.
 Save the file as **csv**, and name it `nyc-taxi.csv`.